kbase/feeds/README.md

-    "id": string - a unique id for the notification, "actor": string - the id of the actor who triggered the notification, "actor_name": string - the real name (whether group or user) of the actor, "verb": string - the action represented by this notification (see list of verbs below), "object": string - the object of the notification, "target": list - the target(s) of the notification,
+    "id": string - a unique id for the notification, "actor": string - the id of the actor who triggered the notification, "actor_name": string - the real name (whether group or user) of the actor, "actor_type": string - (one of group, user) - type of the actor, "verb": string - the action represented by this notification (see list of verbs below), "object": string - the object of the notification, "target": list - the target(s) of the notification,